Neeemoo/PythonTicTacToe/README.md

 This is almost an exact copy of the JavaTicTacToe, only in python, i did this to learn python a little better and then do some more difficult tasks with it.

 #### main.py
-This class comunicates with the other classes and is the core of the application
+This class communicates with the other classes and is the core of the application

 #### starting_infos.py